jsguy/mithril.bindings/README.md

 ## Examples

-With these bindings you can do things like:
+With the included bindings you can do things like:

 Two-way binding by default: